dimfeld/broadcast-channel-browser/.github/README.md

 await elector.die();
 ```

 Handle duplicate leaders.
-This can happen on rare occurences like when the [CPU is on 100%](https://github.com/pubkey/broadcast-channel/issues/385) for longer time, or the browser [has throttled the javascript timers](https://github.com/pubkey/broadcast-channel/issues/414).
+This can happen on rare occurrences like when the [CPU is on 100%](https://github.com/pubkey/broadcast-channel/issues/385) for longer time, or the browser [has throttled the javascript timers](https://github.com/pubkey/broadcast-channel/issues/414).

 ```js
 const elector = createLeaderElection(channel);